 The application form can be submitted by email to email@example.com and we prefer the supporting documentation/manuals to be on a CD and sent by courier to CASA International Operations, 12-14 The Circuit, Brisbane Airport QLD 4007.

-The operator must also contact Department of Infrastructure and Regional Development for information relating to economic approvals - International airline licence, transport security plan etc.
+The operator must also contact Department of Infrastructure, Regional Development and Cities for information relating to economic approvals - International airline licence, transport security plan etc.

 Contact firstname.lastname@example.org as you may need to complete an application form for a variation.